Syed-Intekhab/DSA/README.md

-# 📘 DSA Practice in Java
+# 📘 DSA Practice in C++

 Welcome to my **Data Structures and Algorithms (DSA)** repository.
-This repo contains my Java-based solutions and implementations of common DSA problems, organized by topic.
+This repo contains my C++-based solutions and implementations of common DSA problems, organized by topic.

 ---